E-junkie Shopping Cart and Digital Delivery

 Rachel Held Evans is hosting an interesting dialogue.

-The dialogue that ensues when you talk about and free will can get heated; but more than anything, it seem this exchange at Rachel’s blog is more thoughtful and interesting, than negative or abusive.
-I encourage you to read more there, and to whet your appetite…Here is an excerpt:
+The dialogue that ensues when you talk about predestination and free will can get heated; but more than anything, it seem this exchange at Rachel’s blog is more thoughtful and interesting, than negative or abusive.
+I do encourage you to read more there, and to whet your appetite…Here is an excerpt:

 Question for Justin, from Don: